Limit the usage of Android™ phones easilyDownload at F-Droid Show config suggestions

 Send a crash report if you are asked for it and please send a message to the support where you tell what you did to trigger the crash.

-Open the device entry in TimeLimit, tap on "usage stats access" and enable TimeLimit in the list.
+Open the device entry in TimeLimit, tap on "usage stats access" and enable TimeLimit in the list if that was not done yet.

 Regular in app purchases are used.
 You can use any payment method which is supported there.
 If you don't want to enter your payment method, you can use a Google Play gift card.
 These are available at many stores.